Flag (geometry)

 For example, a flag of a polyhedron comprises one vertex, one edge incident to that vertex, and one polygonal face incident to both, plus the two improper faces.

-A polytope may be regarded as regular if, and only if, its symmetry group is transitive on its flags.
+A polytope is regular if, and only if, its symmetry group is transitive on its flags.
 This definition excludes chiral polytopes.

+Two flags are j-adjacent if they only differ by a face of rank j.
+They are adjacent if they are j-adjacent for some value of j.
+Each flag is j-adjacent to precisely one flag.

 Incidence geometry

 In the more abstract setting of incidence geometry, which is a set having a symmetric and reflexive relation called incidence defined on its elements, a flag is a set of elements that are mutually incident.
 This level of abstraction generalizes both the polyhedral concept given above as well as the related flag concept from linear algebra.

 A flag is maximal if it is not contained in a larger flag.
 An incidence geometry (Ω, I) has rank r if Ω can be partitioned into sets Ω1, Ω2, ..., Ωr, such that each maximal flag of the geometry intersects each of these sets in exactly one element.
 In this case, the elements of set Ωj are called elements of type j.

 Consequently, in a geometry of rank r, each maximal flag has exactly r elements.